connctd/connector-go/README.md

 ├── handlers_test.go
 ├── LICENSE
-├── messages.go               # Definitions of messages used in the connector protocol ├── model.go                  # Models used by connectors
+├── messages.go               # Definitions of messages used in the connector protocol ├── model.go                  # Models specific to connectors
 ├── provider.go               # Interface definition used by the default service ├── README.md
 └── service.go                # Interface definitions for the service used by the connector handler